 +$5 - not an orienteering club member

-Click the coordinates for a Google map, or copy and paste these coordinates into Google maps or your smartphone mapping app to get a map and driving directions to the event.
+Click for for a Google map, or copy/paste these latitude longitude coordinates into Google maps or your smartphone mapping app to get a map and driving directions to the event.

 Driving directions from Portland:

 From Portland city center, take I-5 south about 35 miles.
 Take exit 263, and head west.

 Go west about 4 miles then take a right on Wheatland Road.